Luan144/resize_images_bulk/README.md

 -prefix: prefix string inserted to the resulting image's name (default = "").

 ### Usage:
+I - Clone this repository using `git clone <insert repository URL>`

+II - Make sure pip is up-to-date, then install the requirements using `resize_bulk$ pip install - requirements.txt`

-I - Put your dataset in folders inside the "datasets" folder.
+III - Put your dataset in folders inside the "datasets" folder.

-II - run `resize_bulk$ python resize_bulk.py -padding <insert padding> -x <insert expected width> -y <insert expected height>. -prefix <insert prefix>`
+IV - run `resize_bulk$ python resize_bulk.py -padding <insert padding> -x <insert expected width> -y <insert expected height>. -prefix <insert prefix>`

-III - The resulting images will be organized in folders with the same names that the original ones inside "results" folder.
+V - The resulting images will be organized inside the "results" folder in folders with the same names of the original ones.